This week's release of the TOP500 supercomputing list illustrates the breadth to which Linux is present in compute-intensive

 Enterprises, however, are waiting for independent software vendors to develop more mission-critical applications for Itanium 2.

 "We believe the demand for HPCC in the enterprise will continue to grow," said Dell product manager Darrel Ward.
-"We expect more standardization as more applications
+"We expect more standardization as more applications become available and more stable.
+We believe this is the way to build out a data center going forward.

 High performance computing clusters, meanwhile, have made aggressive leaps onto the supercomputing list.